2026 Program

 Panel discussion with Cameron Adams, Ben Shewry and Berry Liberman

-As AI reshapes how we design, write, and imagine, we explore the expanding possibilities of human creativity and what it means to create with machines.
+As AI reshapes how we design, write, and imagine, we explore the expanding possibilities of creativity.
+When intelligence is abundant, but discernment and responsibility must remain human.

 A 30 minute break to grab a cup of tea and move into conversation circles

-Follow what resonates and gather in smaller groups to listen, reflect, and engage in one of the sessions below.
+Follow what resonates and gather in smaller groups to engage, listen and reflect in one of the sessions below.

 We are turning to AI for care, counsel and even love.
-When machines listen and respond better than people, what does that mean for our relationships, and humanity itself?
+When these systems listen and respond better than people, what does that mean for our relationships and humanity itself?

 In a classroom where AI knows more than the teacher, how do we cultivate curiosity, empathy & discernment - and how do we nurture critical thinking & emotional intelligence?

-With Nathaniel Diong, Toby Walsh and Mele-Ane Havea
+With Nathaniel Diong, Cynthia Elachi, Toby Walsh and Mele-Ane Havea

 As AI reshapes work, can Universal Basic Income protect dignity and redefine purpose in a world beyond labour?
 What happens to leisure, taxation, and social cohesion when the link breaks?